roman-milk/roman-milk.github.io/katies-devious-mind.md

  "I'll let you know.
 I want to plan it.
 I don't want to waste the opportunity."
 He answered.

  "I agree" Katie replied, "It's all in the planning."
-Report_Story #1